dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 Note the use of two `fmt` tricks.
 Usually a `Printf` format string containing multiple `%` verbs would require the same number of extra operands, but the `[1]` "adverbs" after `%` tell `Printf` to use the first operand over and over again.
 Second, the `#` adverb for `%o` or `%x` or `%X` tells `Printf` to emit a `0` or `0x` or `0X` prefix respectively.

 Rune literals are written as a character within single quotes.
-The simplest example is an ASCII character like `'a'`, but it’s possible to write any Unicode code point either directly or with numeric escapes, as we will see shortly.
+The simplest example is an ASCII character like `'a'`, but it's possible to write any Unicode code point either directly or with numeric escapes, as we will see shortly.

 Runes are printed with `%c`, or with `%q` if quoting is desired:
 ```go